Associate Professor Orin Chisholm

-Program Authority and Senior Lecturer in Pharmaceutical Medicine, School of Medical Sciences, UNSW Sydney
+Program Authority and Associate Professor in Pharmaceutical Medicine, School of Medical Sciences, UNSW Sydney

-Orin Chisholm is the Program Director and Senior Lecturer in Pharmaceutical Medicine in the School of Medical Sciences at UNSW.
+Orin Chisholm is the Program Director and Associate Professor in Pharmaceutical Medicine in the School of Medical Sciences at UNSW.

 Orin is a member of the Gene Technology Technical Advisory Committee which provides advice to the Gene Technology Regulator, the OGTR and the Legislative Governance Forum on Gene Technology on all matters relating to gene technology, genetically-modified organisms (GMOs) and genetically modified (GM) products, including applications made to the Regulator under the Act, the biosafety aspects of gene technology and the need for and content of policy principles, guidelines, codes of practice and technical and procedural guidelines in relation to GMOs and GM products in Australia.

 She has extensive experience in the pharmaceutical industry, which has equipped her to embed practical, current and innovative education in pharmaceutical medicine in her role as program director.
 She has worked predominantly in regulatory affairs in both large multinational pharmaceutical and smaller biotechnology companies in Australia.
 She has particular expertise in the registration of biotechnology products for oncology indications.
-She has recently contributed her expertise in global regulatory affairs to a new text on international regulatory affairs published by RAPS.
+She contributes her expertise in global regulatory affairs to a textbook on international regulatory affairs published by RAPS and sits on the Editorial Advisory Committee for RAPS.
+She is the Chair of the ANZ Regional Advisory Committee for DIA.

 Orin also has a strong academic background in the molecular biology of haemopoiesis and oncology and she has teaching qualifications in higher education.
-She has received a Faculty teaching award for outstanding contributions to student learning.
+She has received a Faculty teaching award for outstanding contributions to student learning, a TOPRA award for Regulatory Affairs Education and is a Senior Fellow of the Higher Education Academy of the UK.

 Orin is a member of ARCS, ASCEPT, DIA, RAPS, TOPRA and HERDSA.